FINCONS-IBD/MQTT-SeDEM/README.md

 -   _MQTT_RETAINED_  - the flag to specify the persistence of the message.
 All the messages flagged as retained will be stored by the broker
 -   _MQTT_TIME_TO_WAIT_  - measured in milliseconds, it is the maximum time to wait for an action to complete
 -   _MQTT_TIMEOUT_  - measured in seconds, it defines the maximum time interval the client will wait for the network connection to the MQTT server to be established
--   _MQTT_KEEP_ALIVE_  - measured in seconds, defines the ping interval to keep the connection opened.
+-   _MQTT_KEEP_ALIVE_  - measured in seconds, defines the ping interval to keep the connection alive.
 It is important to know the max keep alive of the server (e.g. 120s on Mosquitto)
 -   _CPABE_AES_ENCRYPTION_  - flag to enable secure exchange of events
 -   _CPABE_POLICY_  - the personal cpabe policy
 -   _CPABE_ANTICIPATED_KEY_  - flag to enable the calculation of the anticipated key (the next key to be used)
--   _CPABE_ANTICIPATED_KEY_IN_SECONDS_  - the number of second before the key expiration date to start the anticipated key calculation
+-   _CPABE_ANTICIPATED_KEY_IN_SECONDS_  - the number of seconds before the key expiration date to start the anticipated key calculation
 -   _KEY_TYPE, CRYPTOGRAPHIC_CURVE, ALG, ENC_  - details about the key type
 -   _PROXY_PROTOCOL, PROXY_IP, PROXY_PORT, PROXY_ID_  - Abe Proxy endpoint details
 -   _STORAGE_TYPE, DB_IP, DB_PORT, DB_AUTH_USER, DB_AUTH_PWD, DB_DATABASE, DB_TABLE_  - Key Storage endpoint details